vispatster11/nebula-cluster/PIPELINE.md

 - Trivy image scanning now produces SARIF output (uploaded to Security tab) and a human-readable table.
 Scans are non-fatal for pipeline stability while vulnerabilities remain visible.
 - Helm lint workflow pinned to a reproducible Helm version; templates validated with `tests/helm-validate.sh`.
 - Integration tests use `k3d` and import the locally-built image; the k3s image used for `k3d cluster create` is pinned to a stable `rancher/k3s` version to avoid upstream flakiness.
-- NetworkPolicy and other Kubernetes templates updated to be namespace-agnostic and to use label selectors that verification scripts expect.
+- **Namespace-agnostic templates**: All Kubernetes resources now use `.Release.Namespace` instead of hardcoded `default` or configurable `.Values.namespace`, ensuring proper multi-namespace deployments without requiring manual namespace configuration.
+- **Cleaned up chart structure**: Removed duplicate `networkpolicy.yaml` file; kept single, well-defined `network-policy.yaml` with proper namespace and label selectors for verification scripts.

 ---